leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/4.1.0/usermanual-multiwarehouse.md

 We can add multiple warehouses and stock zone and this information will appear for each product in the frontend.

-### 2.0.2 Assumptions/Limitations
+### 2.0.2 Limitations

 1. This add-on requires Wyoming’s Advanced Inventory Magento extension to be installed.
-This is a pre-requisite.
+This is a pre-requisite

-2. The RMA add-on requires LeanSwift eConnect Magento extension
+2. Stock display is only available in product detail page and not in list page or cart page

-3. Stock display is only available in product detail page and not in list page or cart page.
+3. Only swatches are supported for configurable items wrt MWH

-4. Only swatches are supported for configurable items wrt MWH
+4. For Configurable product, cumulative stock from all stock zones is displayed for each child item.
+This will be displayed only with Order Grid extension

-5. The warehouse created from Sales> POS must be assigned to customer groups in order for Add to cart option to be available and for Stock to be displayed in frontend
+5. The warehouse created from Sales-> POS must be assigned to customer groups in order for Add to cart option to be available and for Stock to be displayed in frontend

 [Go to Top](#table-of-contents)